michaelroland/sa-learn-cyrus/README.md

 provides bugfixes and improvements and adds integration with Kolab.

+## INSTALLATION

+### Prerequisites

+This application requires `perl`, `spamassassin` and `cyrus-imapd`.

+If the Kolab integration should be used, `kolab` needs to be installed.

+### Install files

+Use

+    ./install.sh

+to install the application, man pages, and sample configuration.

+### Configuration

+The sample configuration is copied to `/etc/spamassassin/sa-learn-cyrus.conf` by default.
+Customize the configuration according to your needs.

 ## GET LATEST SOURCE

 Find documentation and grab the latest version on GitHub